bfrisbyh92/project-2/README.md

 ### User Stories

-As a user I'd like to be able to sign in or register, at a minimum add any names for who's in the chat.
+As a user I'd like to be able to sign in or register
-Users want to know when the other person disconnects from the chat.
-Users want the incoming/outgoing messages to show who sent it correctly, if that's myself it should say "You: followed by any text I have sent".
+I want to see when a message was sent and by who
+User wants to be able to edit a previous post
-A user wants a way to end the chat.
+A user wants to be able to delete a post
-A user wants a option to create new chat rooms or switch rooms.
+A user wants a option to create new threads

 ### MVP

 Minimum I want the following

-- Add each persons name to the chat when it starts.
-- Show both sides when someone disconnects from the chat.
-- A way to end the chat.
+- CRUD on any posts
-- Create new chat rooms.
+- Ability to create new threads
+- Ability to sign in
+- CRUD on Users/Registration

 ### Stretch Goals

 - A system to register users and sign in users
-- A timeout where messages sent will delete themselves from the thread
 - Some type of animation or sound when messages are sent.
+- Bcrypt hashed passwords for storage
+- Try using socket.io or another npm only if I've completed everything else